HoKim98/HoKim98/README.md

 I'm a founder of [UlagBulag Village](https://ulagbulag.io/), which defines and pioneers **[`Cloud-native Desktop Environment`](https://github.com/ulagbulag/OpenARK)**.

-I am also a research director of [Clondstone](https://www.cloudstone.ai/).
+I am also a research volunteer (free director) of [Clondstone](https://www.cloudstone.ai/).
 Here, I develop and share technologies such as Food Concierge, Vehicle Route Optimization, Delivery Robot Control in City, and AI Market Analysis.